 Client Services & Outreach Associate

 Nikki Torres is the Client Services & Outreach Associate for the Grayson County Children’s Advocacy Center.
 Nikki is responsible for providing prevention education to children and adults, coordinating childcare onsite at the CAC, and preparing cases for staffing by the clinical team.
 While completing her Bachelor’s Degree in Criminal Justice at Southeastern Oklahoma State University, Nikki served as an intern and then a long term volunteer at the CAC.
 During that time she discovered her passion for educating children of all ages on body safety.
 She was beyond thrilled to join the staff full time in September of 2019.
-In her free time Nikki enjoys going on walks with her husband and their dog Teddy.
+In her free time Nikki enjoys going on walks with her dog Teddy.

 Lisa Fox is the Finance Associate for the Grayson County Children’s Advocacy Center.
 She is responsible for providing support and assistance for the day-to-day financial management of the organization and ensuring the data integrity of the financial management system.
 Lisa holds a bachelor’s degree in accounting from the University of North Carolina at Greensboro.
 With over 25 years of accounting experience, Lisa became a welcome addition to the CAC staff in 2019.
 Lisa generously chooses to donate her time to the CAC.
 In her free time Lisa enjoys reading and spending time with her grandchildren.